alexstaravoitau/behavioral-cloning/README.md

 # End to End Learning for Self-Driving Cars

 The goal of this project was to train a end-to-end deep learning model that would let a car drive itself around the track in a driving simulator.
+[Read full article here](http://navoshta.com/end-to-end-deep-learning/).

 ## Project structure